-Mainstreaming Report 2017 - Service Delivery This confirms how we integrate equality across our activities and functions when delivering services, and updates the 2015 Mainstreaming Report.
+Mainstreaming Report 2021 - Service Delivery This confirms how we integrate equality across our activities and functions when delivering services, and updates the 2019 Mainstreaming Report (Service Delivery).

-Mainstreaming Report 2017 - Employment This confirms how we meet our equality obligations as an employer.
-It provides information on our current and prospective workforce, pay gap statistics and an updated Equal Pay Statement and updates information included in the 2015 Mainstreaming Report.
+Mainstreaming Report 2021 - Employment This confirms how we meet our equality obligations as an employer.
+It provides information on our current and prospective workforce, pay gap statistics, includes our Equal Pay Statement and updates the information included in the 2019 Mainstreaming Report (Employment).

-The Council’s Equal Pay Statement 2017 updates its previous statement published in 2013; and continues its support for the principle of equal pay for work of equal value.
+The Council’s Equal Pay Statement 2021 is also provided as a separate document.
+This updates the previous statement published in 2017 and confirms the Council’s support for the principle of equal pay for work of equal value.

-The Council identified a set of equality outcomes for delivery from 2013 - 2017; designed to improve its effectiveness in meeting its equality obligations.
-Progress in delivering these is detailed in the Outcomes Progress Report 2013 – 17 This confirms the extent of progress achieved in delivering these outcomes and updates a previous report for the period between 2013 and 2015.
+The Council identified a set of equality outcomes for delivery from 2017 - 2021.
+Progress in delivering these is detailed in the Equality Outcomes 2017-2021 Progress Report and updates a previous report for the period between 2017 and 2019.

-Equality Outcomes 2017-21 confirms the equality outcomes the Council will seek to achieve over the next four years.
-Further work will be undertaken with Council Services and local equality groups to identify actions required to secure delivery of these outcomes.
+Equality Outcomes which the Council will seek to achieve over the next four years are confirmed in Equality Outcomes 2021-2025.
+Further work will be undertaken to identify actions required to secure delivery of these outcomes.

-An equality impact assessment of the above outcomes confirms their delivery will have a positive impact on enabling the Council to continue to meet its equality obligations as identified by the General Equality Duty; the needs of people in all protected characteristic groups, and those experiencing or vulnerable to poverty.
-Equality Outcomes 2017-21 Equality Impact Assessment
+An equality impact assessment of the above outcomes confirms these will have a positive impact on enabling the Council to continue to meet its equality obligations, the needs of people in protected characteristic groups and those experiencing or vulnerable to poverty.
+Equality Outcomes 2021-25 Equality Impact Assessment.